 PER - Protein Efficiency Ratio

-S- Survival Percentage
+S- Survival Percentage__

-1.0 INTRODUCTION
+INTRODUCTION

-The world aquaculture output has grown tremendously and currently contributes over half (about 53%) of the total human consumed food fish (FAO, 2020).The domestic supply of fish was estimated at 2.13 million metric tons (MMT) in 2018, compared to the 3.61 MMT fish demand for the same year.
+The world aquaculture output has grown tremendously and currently contributes over half (about 53%) of the total human consumed total food fish (FAO, 2020).The domestic supply of fish was estimated at 2.13 million metric tons (MMT) in 2018, compared to the 3.61 MMT fish demand for the same year.
 This results in a deficit of more than 1.5 MMT, which could only be filled by aquaculture.
 Aquaculture's contribution to global food fish exceeds 50%, surpassing that of capture fisheries, whose production has generally declined over the years (Verdegemet al., 2023).

 Clariasgariepinus is an important aquaculture fish in Africa and Nigeria, but its culture is being hampered and becoming unattractive due to the high cost and scarcity of feeds (Ed-Idoko et al., 2024).
 However, the increasing demand for fish has led to the overexploitation of fishmeal and fish oil, which are the primary ingredients in fish feeds (Majluf et al., 2024).
 Therefore, the search for alternative sources of protein and energy to replace fishmeal and fish oil in fish feeds has intensified in recent years (Aragão et al., 2022).

-The black soldier fly, Hermetiaillucens L., is an insect species used as an unconventional protein source for fish feeding (Lu et al., 2022).
+The black soldier fly, Hermetiaillucens L., is an insect specie used as an unconventional protein source for fish feeding (Lu et al., 2022).
 Its sustainability is related to its capacity to convert organic waste material into biomass containing proteins (40–45%) with high biological value, fat (30–35%) and ash (11–15%) with a high Ca/P ratio (Shah et al., 2022).The larvae meal also has a low environmental impact and can be produced from various organic wastes, making it a sustainable and cost-effective alternative protein source for aquafeeds.

 Natural compounds from photogenic sources are becoming increasingly popular in aquaculture as growth enhancers and activators of the innate immune system (Ahmadifaret al., 2021).
 There are numerous bioactive substances in plants that have potential health benefits (Samtiyaet al., 2021).
 These bioactive substances include polyphenols, alkaloids, phytosterols, and terpenoids.
 Some of these bioactive compounds increase the release of digestive enzymes, feed intake, and strengthen immunological responses.